Egypt·November 3 - 13 2023

 Day 7: Thursday November 9th, 2023

-Coffee and breakfast will be taken this morning while sailing.
+Enjoy coffee and breakfast while sailing.

 Included